sometimescasey/notsquirrel/README.md

 Inspired by the incredibly aggressive squirrels that climb up the (heavily oiled!) bird feeder pole in my backyard.
 Inspiration and end-goal is something like [this](https://www.slideshare.net/kgrandis/pycon-2012-militarizing-your-backyard-computer-vision-and-the-squirrel-hordes) fantastic Arduino + Python squirrel super soaker sentry from PyCon 2012.

-For now, just following in [Jinyang's](https://www.youtube.com/watch?v=vIci3C4JkL0) shoes.
+For now, just following in [Jian Yang's](https://www.youtube.com/watch?v=vIci3C4JkL0) shoes.
 Is it a squirrel or not-squirrel?

 Uses the following resources and libraries: